SYRACUSE, NY CAR ACCIDENT ATTORNEY

 Protecting Your Case

-It is vital that victims not immediately give a statement to the insurance companies after a wreck.
+It is vital that victims not immediately give a statement to the insurance companies after a wreck in Syracuse.
 Often, insurance adjusters are fishing for evidence that shows you are to blame for the accident—at least partially.
 They will then use this information to reduce the amount of compensation they offer.

 To protect yourself, refuse to give a recorded statement.
 Your car accident attorney can handle all communication for you so that there is no confusion about your memory of the event.
 Also, continue to receive medical treatment so you can show you are doing everything possible to get well.